njdepsky/CA-POP/README.md

 ## Gridded Population Variables
 2020 Census Block Level Population Totals Obtained (P.L.
 94-171 Code)  | CA-POP Grid Name
 ---------------------------------------------------------------------- | -------------
-**Grids created for each variable:**__
+**Grids created for each variable:**
-Population (P002001)
+Population (P002001) | TOTAL
-Hispanic or Latino (P002002)
+Hispanic or Latino (P002002) | HISP
-Not-Hispanic or Latino, White alone (P002005) Not-Hispanic or Latino, Black or African American alone (P002006) Not-Hispanic or Latino, American Indian and Alaska Native alone (P002007) Not-Hispanic or Latino, Asian alone (P002008) Not-Hispanic or Latino, Native Hawaiian and Other Pacific Islander alone (P002009) | Content Cell
+Not-Hispanic or Latino, White alone (P002005) | NHWHITE Not-Hispanic or Latino, Black or African American alone (P002006) | NHBLACK Not-Hispanic or Latino, American Indian and Alaska Native alone (P002007) | NHAMIND Not-Hispanic or Latino, Asian alone (P002008) | NHASIAN Not-Hispanic or Latino, Native Hawaiian and Other Pacific Islander alone (P002009) | NHHIPI
+ |
+**OTHER/MULTI grid created from sum of:** | OTHERMULTI Not-Hispanic or Latino, Some Other Race alone (P002010) Not-Hispanic or Latino, Population of two or more races (P002011)